kwiatowopole/GraphsPy/README.md

 # GraphsPy
-Code to analyze the data of excel table and make a histogram of it
+Code to analyze the data of excel table and make a histogram of it.